-Another federal law generally prohibits funds awarded by OJP from being used by the recipient, or any subrecipient at any tier, to pay any person to influence (or attempt to influence) a federal agency, a Member of Congress, or Congress (or an official or employee of any of them) with respect to the awarding of federal grant or cooperative agreement, subgrant, contract, subcontract, or loan with respect to actions such as renewing, extending, or modifying any such award.
-See 31 U.S.C.
-1352.
-Certain exceptions to this law, including exception that applies to Indian Tribes and tribal Organizations.
+Another federal law generally prohibits federal funds awarded by OVW from being used by the subrecipient at any tier, to pay any person to influence (or attempt to influence) a federal agency, a

+Member of Congress, or Congress (or an official or employee of any of them) with respect to the awarding of a federal grant or cooperative agreement, subgrant, contract, subcontract, or loan, or with respect to actions such as renewing, extending, or modifying any such award.
+See 31 U.S.C. § 1352.
+Certain exceptions to this law apply, including an exception that applies to Indian tribes and tribal organizations.

-Should any questions arise to whether a particular use of funds by a recipient (or subrecipient) would or might fall within the scope of these prohibitions, the recipient is to contact OJP for guidance, and may not proceed without the express prior written approval of OJP.
+Should any question arise as to whether a particular use of federal funds by a subrecipient at any tier would or might fall within the scope of these prohibitions, the subrecipient is to contact the NHDOJ Grants Management Unit for guidance, and may not proceed without the express prior written approval of NHDOJ.